-Check out this list of non-toxic flowers that won’t be harmful to your pet, according to the American Society for the Prevention of Cruelty to Animals.
+Check out this list of non-toxic, dog-friendly and cat-friendly flowers that won’t be harmful to your pet, according to the American Society for the Prevention of Cruelty to Animals.

 There are over 100 species of this woody perennial shrubs of Rosacea family, all of which are recognized as generally harmless chemically to common pets, such as dogs, cats, and horses.

 But don’t be deceived, as not all plants or flowers with roses attached to their names are as innocent.
-Primrose, Christmas rose, desert rose, rosebay, and moss rose (which is a succulent) may be dangerous to your furry friends due to their potential toxicity risks, especially when they’re ingested.
+Here are some examples of rose plants that may be dangerous to your furry friends when they’re ingested due to their potential toxicity risks.

 The thorns of typical long-stemmed roses may be a red flag because it can cause scratches and wounds should your curious cat pounce on them.

 Gerbera daisy is a colorful pet-friendly flower that pet parents can adore all day guilt-free.
 Blooming in the most vibrant shades of pink, red, yellow, and white, gerbera daisies are uber-popular and represent happiness, cheerfulness, and purity.